tassiamarchito/tm-logistics-medallion-pipeline/README.md

 This pipeline implements **Data Observability** and **Governance-as-Code** through Unity Catalog and a custom QA framework, ensuring 100% reliability for business decisions:

 - **Three-Level Namespace:** Managed as `catalog.schema.table` for production-grade isolation.
-- **Automated QA Gates:** Every Gold notebook features a validation engine that monitors:
+- **Automated QA Gates:** Every Gold notebook features a validation engine that monitors integrity across the pipeline.
+This proactive approach **prevents "garbage in, garbage out" and reduces compute waste** by halting failed processes before they hit the final business layer.
     - **Primary Key Integrity:** 0% duplication verified across all Dimensions and the Fact table.
     - **Spatial Accuracy:** Achieved a **99.72%** match rate for customers and **99.77%** for sellers, ensuring precise logistics mapping.
     - **Revenue Reconciliation:** **99.99% integrity** between item-level prices and total order payments.